-Our headquarters are in Salt Lake City, Utah, which has fewer highly skilled employees in the AI/ML software and robotics fields than other major metropolitan areas.
-In addition, as part of the pivot in strategy announced on November 14, 2023, we determined to close our facility in Pittsburgh, Pennsylvania and may no longer be able to attract highly skilled employees in that location.
+Our headquarters are in Salt Lake City, Utah, which has fewer highly skilled employees in the AI/ML software and robotics fields than some other major metropolitan areas.
+In addition, as part of the pivot in strategy announced on November 14, 2023 to focus on our AI/ML Software Platform, we determined to close our facility in Pittsburgh, Pennsylvania and may no longer be able to attract highly skilled employees in that location.
 To attract and retain key personnel, we may need to open offices in other areas of the country, which could increase costs and reduce productivity.
-Any failure by our management team and our employees to perform as expected may have a material adverse effect on our ability to design and launch our software products or to operate our business and compete, as well as on our business, prospects, financial condition and operating results.
+Any failure by our management team and our employees to perform as expected may have a material adverse effect on our ability to design and launch our software product or to operate our business and compete, as well as on our business, prospects, financial condition and operating results.